SerenaHuang19/J2019_text_analysis/README.md

+# Introduction

+One of my rather odd hobbies is a habit of excessive writing.
+Although this results in a poor, battered keyboard, it also produces a rich depiction of my life in unnecessary detail, and is thus an excellent resource from which to derive some interesting insights and visualizations from my daily writing.
+This project is mostly inspired by simple curiosity about my writing habits, so I can better imagine the hours and hours of my life that I've devoted in front of a Microsoft Word document when I probably should have been doing normal human things such as sleeping, eating, and interacting with other humans.

-# J2019 Text Analysis
+# Features

-Some interesting insights and visualizations from four months' of writing.
-Inspired by simple curiosity about my writing habits.

-Includes:
+Currently:
 * a month by month graph of how many words written per day
 * a weekly distribution of word counts
-* monthly heat maps of how frequently specific words occurred, in the four categories of "People," "Places," "Themes," and "Feelings"
+* monthly heat maps of how frequently specific words occurred, in  categories such as "People," "Places," "Themes," "Feelings," and "Nationalities"

 Note: For my own future reference, I kept most of my rough work, hence why large chunks of code are commented out but not removed.

+# Texts

+Currently:
+* January - June 2018 (exchange in Edinburgh, Scotland)
+* September - December 2019 (first semester of my Master of Data Science - Computational Linguistics program at UBC)